NSISIM

 ** a project by Ingrid Raphaël. 乁༼☯‿☯✿༽ㄏ

-NSISIM Studio wants to personally thank the planet for all that it is, Sasha Kelley for outlining the marketing and distribution strategy of these courses – endlessly grateful for your piscean dreamer and capricorn rootedness and Iris E. Fernández Valdés who is our creative practice and emotional excavation life coach who has been accompanying us through parks, emotional underworld, creative laboratory, and inner child to unearth language and corporal and poetic connections presented as NSISIM.\
+NSISIM Studio wants to personally thank the planet for all that it is, Sasha Kelley for the consultation of distribution strategies of course offerings– endlessly grateful for your piscean dreamer and capricorn rootedness and Iris E. Fernández Valdés who is our creative practice and emotional excavation life coach who has been accompanying us through parks, emotional underworld, creative laboratory, and inner child to unearth dormant corporal and poetic connections presented as NSISIM.\

 Research and Inspiration